 Abacus with Tyro – trusted solutions, large kiosk

-Abacus is one of the leading POS systems in Australia for any size business, and its Self-Ordering Kiosk is no mean feat either (even though it’s still under development).
+Abacus is one of the leading POS systems in Australia for any size business, and its Self-Ordering Kiosk is no mean feat either.
 It works with Abacus’ POS and kitchen display system.

 The kiosk is a large, tall touchscreen monitor with custom software, receipt printer and an EFTPOS machine attached.
 It can sit on a countertop, hang on the wall or stand directly on the floor.